mlange-42/modo/docs/docs/slides/slides.md

 modo build
 # serve API docs with Hugo
 hugo serve -s docs/site/
-# open the displayed URL in a web browser
 ```

+Open the displayed URL in a web browser

 ---